-This is quite a basic knowledge to AutoCAD, but I see that this question is frequently asked.
+This is quite a basic knowledge of AutoCAD, but I see that this question is frequently asked.
 So let’s explore all tools that can do this, probably experienced users may find other tools more convenient.

 Let’s see the options.